nextgis/docs_ngmobile/source/editing.rst

 "Date picker" field allows to select date, time or both of them (see item 6 in :numref:`ngmobile_non-standard_form_pic`).

-After filling in all required attributes press button 2 (item 2 in :numref:`ngmobile_non-standard_form_pic`) to save edits.
-Pressing buttons 1 or 3 will return you to Map screen, all changes in the layer (added or edited geometries or attributes) will be lost.
+After filling in all required attributes press Tick button (item 2 in :numref:`ngmobile_non-standard_form_pic`) to save edits.
+Pressing buttons 1 or 5 will return you to Map screen.
+The system will warn you about any unsaved changes.